ncsa/ncsa-shib-idp/README.md

 └── [-rw-r--r-- root     docker  ]  run.sh
 ```

 ## Building

-To build the container, you must have Docker installed and configured
+To build the container, you must have Podman/Docker installed and configured
 appropriately.
 Then build the container as follows.

 ```